-- The initial monthly budget payment amount is based on the average kWh usage during the previous twelve months, multiplied by the current electric rate. - 2.
+- 1. The initial monthly budget payment amount is based on the average kWh usage during the previous twelve months, multiplied by the current electric rate. - 2.
 If there has not been 12 months of actual electric usage, the District will use the formula of square footage x \$.085 to establish the initial monthly budget payment amount. - 3.
 Subsequent payment amounts are recalculated during the year and are based on a credit/debit on the account and actual electric usage during the previous 12 months. - a.
 During recalculation, the average kWh usage during the previous twelve months is multiplied by the current electric rate. - b.
-The account balance, either a debit or credit, is factored in. - Any city taxes, discounts, Helping Hands or Green Power amounts are also factored in to establish the new payment amount. - d.
-The District may refund a credit over \$120 to the customer and determine the new payment amount.

-4. The monthly budget payment amount may also be adjusted at any time if the debit or credit balance on the account reaches a level that warrants an adjustment.
+The account balance, either a debit or credit, is factored in. - c.
+Any city taxes, discounts, Helping Hands or Green Power amounts are also factored in to establish the new payment amount. - d.
+The District may refund a credit over \$120 to the customer and determine the new payment amount. - 4.
+The monthly budget payment amount may also be adjusted at any time if the debit or credit balance on the account reaches a level that warrants an adjustment. - 5.
+Any additional payment(s) made towards a Budget account will be applied to the account AR balance and not to pay ahead towards future months.
+The calculated Budget amount is due every month regardless of a credit existing on the account.